 return statistics about mapped/unmapped reads per chromosome as they are stored in the index.

 Returns list - 'mapped', 'unmapped' and 'total'.

 Return type a list of records for each chromosome.
-Each record has the attributes 'contig', get_reference_name (self, tid)
+Each record has the attributes 'contig', get_reference_length (self, reference)

 return reference name corresponding to numerical tid